UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.txt

 Edit > Perferences > Folders, then the path in "Local drivers" is what you are looking for.

+After that, in order to be able to import the PulseSequencetoTxtConversor class to your scripts wherever these scripts are located, open your pyhton interpreter with working directory: the path described in the earlier paragraph, then execute the script "AddPackageToPath.py".
+This script just adds the package to path with these
+commands:

+	import os, sys
+	CURRENT_DIR = os.path.dirname(os.path.abspath(__file__))
+	sys.path.append(os.path.dirname(CURRENT_DIR))

 FUNCTIONALITIES AND PURPOSE
 --------------------------